Seezee23/roll-dice/README.md

-There's two players in the game generate random number from 1-6 input all the images from dice 1 to dice 6
-Target the image tag and set the source to the image that generate
+There's two players in the game generate random number from 1-6 input all the images from dice 1 to dice 6 generate string with image and with any dice image from 1 to 6 Target the image tag and set the source to the image that generate

 whoever has the highest value is the winner